kchiv/tournament/README.md

 2. tournament.sql - this has all of the table data
 3. tournament_test.py - this has all of the test scripts

+# Starting the Vagrant Virtual Machine

+Before creating your database you must start up your VM or virtual machine.
+Here is how you do that:
+1. In your terminal, navigate to the /tournament directory then use the command ```vagrant up```
+2.

 # Tournament Database

-Create a tournament database and create the schema.
+To create a tournament database and create the schema.

 There should be two tables in your database, one for player data and another with matches and match results.

 Once the tables are set up you can run tournament_test.py and the output should be: